Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 Next, visit the famous Repressilator paper[A synthetic oscillatory network of transcriptional regulators](https://www.nature.com/articles/35002125).

 **3.b.** In your own words, what is the primary claim of the paper?
 What are the primary evidence in support of the claim?
 In your own words, describe how does the Repressilator work?
-(3-4 sentences)
+(2-3 sentences)

+**3.c.** are all cells oscillation together (i.e., turning bright in synch. with one another)?
+Why not?
+(2-3 sentences)

 *Extra reading: A review titled, [Synchronous long-term oscillations in a synthetic gene circuit](https://www.nature.com/articles/nature19841)